|

 - Digital Creations

 Any digital artwork that makes use of tubes or stock photography.
 Images and compositions derived from the use of modeling and software to sculpt in virtual space.
 Stock photos that are permitted are any stock photo that is available for free or for purchase to the general public.
-Use of third party photos are permitted but not photos created by the artist.
-If using a photo you created post as a photo with the mixed media level at the highest level.
+Use of third party photos are permitted but not photos created by the artist unless the work submitted also includes stock photos.
+If not using a stock photo (only posting a photo that you created that has been edited) post as a photo with the mixed media level at the highest level.

 - Computer Generated Mixed Media Art